 - Day 12: Travel to Osaka via Mount Koya

-- Day 13: Free Day in Osaka + Farewell Dinner
+- Day 13: Free day in Osaka + Farewell Dinner

-Share some last laughs (and maybe shed a few tears) at an included farewell dinner with the group.
+- Share some laughs (and maybe shed a few tears) at an included Farewell Dinner with your group.

 - Day 14: Fly home